cloudflare/cloudflare-docs/content/dns/additional-options/custom-nameservers/zone-level-nameservers.md

 ---
 pcx_content_type: how-to
 title: Zone nameservers
-weight: 5
+weight: 3
 ---

 # Zone-level nameservers

-When you choose the names for your zone-level nameservers, each hostname must be a subdomain of the zone this is configured for.
+With zone-level custom nameservers, each custom hostname must be a subdomain of the zone where the custom nameservers are configured.

+For example, for a zone `domain.test`, the custom nameservers can be `ns1.domain.test` and `ns2.domain.test` but they cannot use a different TLD such as `ns1.domain.org`.

-### Create zone-level nameservers
+## Create zone-level nameservers

-#### Using the dashboard
+### Using the dashboard

 To add custom nameservers to a specific zone: